Skip to main content

 2. Originating contract calls requireToPassMessage() on Home Bridge contract, and encodes foo(), target address, and gas limit used on the other chain for executing a message.

 3. Signatures are collected from validators by calling submitSignatures(), and once enough are collected CollectedSignatures() event is emitted.
+Hashi acts as an additional bridge valdiator who validates transactions but no actually calling executeAffirmation on Home AMB.
+For more details about how Hashi works in this case, check out here

 How to check if AMB is down (not relaying message)